 If you need additional help

 There is disabled access to all outpatient areas.
-If you require a wheelchair for your visit, a limited number are available at the Main Reception area on B Floor or within Outpatients Department.
+If you need a wheelchair for your visit, a limited number are available:

-Our Outpatients Pharmacy provides a dispensing service to most outpatient clinics, Medical Day Case Unit, Surgical Day Case Unit and the Emergency Department.
+Our Outpatient Pharmacies provide a dispensing service to most outpatient clinics.
+The Medical Day Case Unit, Surgical Day Case Unit and the Emergency Departments.

-There is a dedicated Pharmacy at our Eye Infirmary for outpatients and those attending our Accident and Emergency Department.
+There is a dedicated Pharmacy at our Eye Infirmary and our Emergency Departments.

 Patient transport services